Sign-up for 10% OFF your first order 🔐

 There are times when I can't be bothered to apply sunscreen, I don't want to or it isn't practical.

 There's also a smaller chance of getting things wrong.
 When it comes to sunscreen, it's very common to use too little and burn.
 Or it might just come off as you towel, sweat or swim.
-As a reminder when it comes to sunscreen, each body part requires one teaspoon of sunscreen to deliver the stated SPF on the bottle.
-Use any less and the effectiveness of the sunscreen is diluted.
-Like I said, you don't have that problem with UPF fabric.
+You don't have that problem with UPF fabric.
 Once it's on, you're good.

 Is UPF clothing all rash vests and wet suits?